xemle/home-gallery-doc/source/install/binary.rst

 .. note::

     On Windows the app might be blocked by the anti virus application and should be allowed manually.
+The extracted files can be found at %temp% directory.

 .. note::